marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

   - Must have strong knowledge to properly estimate the time
   - Limit your risk by being very specific about the hours spent on tasks
-  - Clearly state expectations, deliverables, and what you will and will not do as part of the contract You should always create an action plan ahead of creating estimates to get a clearer idea of the tasks and hours involved and then create estimates from those action plans.
+  - Clearly state expectations, deliverables, and what you will and will not do as part of the contract You should always create an action plan ahead of creating estimates to get a clearer idea of the tasks and hours involved
+  - Then create estimates from those action plans.

 Social media initiatives are often part of larger and broader advertising or online initiatives, and it is impossible for one person to be an be an expert in everything which means that you will need to